kelray/MCP2221-MEAS-Pi-Interface/README.md

 **About the porting process:**

 The porting efforts focused on replacing Ardunio I2C APIs with MCP2221 ones, with minimum changes to variables and constants to accommodate the Microchip MCP2221 library APIs input/output arguments.
-Another reason to make the ported libraries almost identical to the original TE Arduino libraries is to ease usage and integration for developers who are new to the MCP2221 and/or already have Arduino experience.
+The reason to keep the ported libraries almost identical to the original TE Arduino libraries is to ease usage and integration for developers who are new to the MCP2221 and/or already have Arduino experience.

 **Tools and other requirements:**